Editor's note: This story was first published on May 10, 2016, and has been updated.

 The Blakes were diagnosed with “unexplained infertility,” says Whitney Blake.
 “After trying for a baby for about three years both with and without medical assistance, we started considering adoption.
 We both pretty quickly felt a lot of peace with the decision to finally draw a curtain on fertility treatments and focus our attention on growing our family through adoption,” she said.

-Their story has a happy ending: The Blakes adopted son Mason, now 4, about eight months after they received approval to adopt.
+The Blakes adopted son Mason, now 4, about eight months after they received approval to adopt.
 They adopted son Kellen, now 2, two years later.

 “After over seven years of infertility, I can say that while I will never love the heartache of infertility, I have developed an appreciation for how it has shaped my story,” Whitney Blake said.
 “Infertility led me to my boys.
 I can’t think about life without infertility, because what if that would have meant life without them?
 Infertility is part of what created our family.”